 The amount of time people spend watching videos online has increased drastically over the last few years.
 According to this study by Zenith Media, an average person spent about 100 minutes every day consuming video content in 2021.
 Given its popularity among audiences, it's no secret that videos are ruling the marketing industry today.

 The shift towards using video for marketing has brought about a change in the dynamics of the marketing industry today.
-Digital transformation coupled with innovations in technology and the introduction of various digital software has made it possible for businesses to create better quality videos in less time.
+Digital transformation coupled with innovations in technology and the introduction of cloud-based video editors has made it possible for businesses to create better quality videos in less time.